Whenever anyone asks me how to get started with indoor gardening, my answer is always the same: start with herbs.

 Outdoors, most herbs need at least 4-6 hours of direct sunlight to thrive, but more light is always better.

-Indoors, because sunlight is filtered and shaded by windows, your plants will need about 14 hours of light per day to grow optimally.
+Indoors, because sunlight is filtered and shaded by windows, your plants will need at least 14 hours of light per day to grow optimally.

 If you’re relying on natural light, it’s important to position your herbs in the best spot to maximize their exposure to the sun.